 200 trees have been planted at this site including 50 large diameter specimen trees.

-The project was officially opened on 30th August 2012 in the afternoon by Nicola Sturgeon, the Cabinet Secretary for Health and Wellbeing.
-Ms Sturgeon visit the Ninewells project, where she followed one of the newly-designed walking paths to the Arboretum.
+The project was officially opened on 30th August 2012 in the afternoon by Nicola Sturgeon, then Cabinet Secretary for Health and Wellbeing.
+At Ninewells, Ms Sturgeon followed one of the newly-designed walking paths to the Arboretum.
 She planted a tree to mark the launch of the project which aims to encourage staff, patients and members of the public to access the gardens and woodland areas around the hospital.

 The Cabinet Secretary ended her visit with a guided tour of the new paths, seating, information points, walking routes and therapeutic garden area which make up the Ninewells project.
 During the tour she was introduced to staff, patients, volunteers and visitors, including occupational therapy staff and inpatients from Carseview Centre who are involved in the Ninewells community garden.
 She also met children from the local nursery on the Ninewells site who showed off their recycling skills and made paper pots for the garden.

-The hospital took part in planting the NHS Forest's 2@2 campaign to plant 2 trees at 2pm on NHS Sustainability Day both in 2014 and also in 2015.
+The hospital took part in planting the NHS Forest’s campaign to plant two trees at 2pm on NHS Sustainability Day in 2014 and in 2015.
 In 2015, head of environmental management Philip Wilde and members of the ground maintenance team planted the two trees at the entrance of the hospital.
 They were among ten trees planted at Ninewells and 100 trees planted across NHS Tayside sites in March 2015 as part of the NHS grounds sustainability programme.